 In preparing your claim for compensation after a car accident, we would account for all of your accident-related expenses and losses.

 - Medical expenses.
-You can recover all medical costs, from ambulance service and hospitalization to prescription and over-the-counter medication, surgery, nursing home stays, rehabilitation (physical, vocational, occupational), psychological counseling and any ongoing medical care required.
-Medical costs may include any needed assistive devices, such as a wheelchair, hospital bed or renovations to your home, such as to accommodate a wheelchair.
+You can recover all medical costs, from ambulance service and hospitalization to prescription and over-the-counter medication, surgery, nursing home stays, rehabilitation (physical, vocational, occupational), psychological counseling, and any ongoing medical care required.
+Medical costs may include any needed assistive devices, such as a wheelchair, hospital bed, or renovations to your home, such as to accommodate a wheelchair.

-When injuries lead to long-term or permanent disability, our attorneys work with consultants who create life care plans, detailed projections of future and ongoing medical and personal care needs and costs for those with catastrophic injuries.
+When injuries lead to long-term or permanent disability, our attorneys work with consultants who create life care plans, detailed projections of future and ongoing medical and personal care needs, and costs for those with catastrophic injuries.

 - Lost income.
-Your claim would also demand damages to replace income you have lost or that you stand to lose because of your injury.
-This includes a calculation of actual salary or wages lost as well as the value of any bonuses, commissions, fringe benefits or other income that would have been available to you had you not been injured.
-As part of our effort to maximize your claim, we project your losses due to unrealized wages and career advancement opportunities caused by diminished earning capacity your injuries caused.
+Your claim would also demand damages to replace the income you have lost or that you stand to lose because of your injury.
+This includes a calculation of actual salary or wages lost as well as the value of any bonuses, commissions, fringe benefits, or other income that would have been available to you had you not been injured.
+As part of our effort to maximize your claim, we project your losses due to unrealized wages and career advancement opportunities caused by the diminished earning capacity your injuries caused.
 You should be compensated for those losses as well.

 - Property damage.
 This is typically repayment for the cost of repairing or replacing the vehicle damaged in an accident.
 You can demand compensation for the cost to rent a vehicle while your vehicle was unavailable.

-Economic damages, as listed above, can be quantified based on records, receipts and actuarial projections for future costs and losses.
+Economic damages, as listed above, can be quantified based on records, receipts, and actuarial projections for future costs and losses.
 Noneconomic damages, below, are awarded at a jury’s discretion or through negotiation with insurers.

 This requires skilled attorneys who can present persuasive arguments about the extent of pain and suffering that you have experienced.
-We would gather evidence of what we should demand for our noneconomic losses by speaking with you and your family and friends to determine the full impact of the accident on you.
+We would gather evidence of what we should demand for our non-economic losses by speaking with you and your family and friends to determine the full impact of the accident on you.

 Noneconomic damages we would pursue could include money for your: